guikarai/protect-data-on-linuxone-with-pervasive-encryption/part4.md

 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.46.34%20(2).png)

 ### C. Check your new defined pattern

-The structure of the index monitor* is displayed front of you:
+Here you are, you just sourced Kibana to your crypto monitoring Elasticsearch DB and its content.
+The structure of the index monitor* is displayed front of you.
+It is now time to capture a set of information from the DB thanks to a search.

 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.46.45%20(2).png)

 ## 3 - Creating your first search with Kibana